nuts-foundation/nuts-documentation/pages/architecture/index.rst

 ==============

 The goal of the *Nuts Consent Bridge* is abstract away from the Corda specific classes and logic.
 It also exposes logic and data language agnostic.
 Corda is written in Java/Kotlin.
-The *Nuts Corda Bridge* exposes endpoints using `ZeroMQ <https://zeromq.org>`_.
-ZeroMQ has support in many languages.
+The *Nuts Corda Bridge* emits events using `NATS <https://nats.io>`_.
+NATS has libraries in many languages.
 There are two main interfaces on the bridge: the publish/subscribe endpoint and the request/response endpoint.
 Check :ref:`nuts-consent-bridge-technical` for more info.